arrow back

 3. Data quality and validation: striking the right balance between strictness and practicality.
 Automating consistency checks.

 Example — Grain de Malice: Integrating specific data from 19 suppliers doubled the calculable reduction potential, unlocking access to green loans.
-[INTERNAL LINK: sustainable financing in the textile industry]
+Read the full case study.

 Once the foundation is in place, the focus shifts from data collection to taking action.
 And that’s where many brands run into real challenges.

-Generic data with insufficient granularity produces results that teams cannot take ownership of.
-The impact remains an CSR issue, not an operational lever.
+Generic data with insufficient granularity produces results that teams cannot take ownership of or put to use.
+The impact remains a CSR issue, not an operational lever.

 CSR cycles are often out of sync with product development cycles.
 Product decisions (such as the choice of materials, suppliers, and modes of transport) are made without real-time visibility into their environmental impacts.